dynamsoft-docs/document-viewer-docs/api/class/browseviewer.md

 #### pageRendered

 Triggered when a page has been completely rendered.
 We only render the pages that are visible on the screen, so this event won't get fired for every page in the document at once.
-This event will get called when the user scrolls up and down the document, or when a page is zoomed or rotated, or anything else that makes it rerender.
+This event will get called when the user scrolls up and down the document, or when a page is rotated, or anything else that makes it rerender.

 **Callback**